Data Processing Addendum for AI Narrator, Inc. Services

 (e) The Data Importer agrees that the choice made by the Data Subject will not prejudice his/her substantive and procedural rights to seek remedies in accordance with applicable laws.

 Clause 3 - Liability

-(a) Each Party shall be liable to the other Party/ies for any damages it, its staff or its authorized sub-Processors, causes the other Party/ies by any breach of these Clauses and/or any data protection laws, including, but not limited to, loss of profits, reputation, image or business opportunity, and reasonable attorney's fees and subject to potential limitation of liability agreed between the Parties.
+(a) Each Party shall be liable to the other Party/ies for any damages it, its personnel or its authorized sub-Processors, causes the other Party/ies by any breach of these Clauses and/or any data protection laws, including, but not limited to, loss of profits, reputation, image or business opportunity, and reasonable attorney's fees, subject to any limitation of liability agreed between the Parties.

 (b) The Data Importer shall be liable to the Data Subject, and the Data Subject shall be entitled to receive compensation, for any material or non-material damages the Data Importer or its sub-Processor causes the Data Subject by breaching the third-party beneficiary rights under these Clauses.

 (c) Notwithstanding paragraph (b), the Data Exporter shall be liable to the Data Subject, and the Data Subject shall be entitled to receive compensation, for any material or non-material damages the Data Exporter or the Data Importer (or its sub-Processor) causes the Data Subject by breaching the third-party beneficiary rights under these Clauses.
 This is without prejudice to the liability of the Data Exporter and, where the Data Exporter is a Data Processor acting on behalf of a Data Controller, to the liability of the controller under GDPR.

 (d) The Parties agree that if the Data Exporter is held liable under paragraph (c) for damages caused by the Data Importer (or its sub-Processor), it shall be entitled to claim back from the Data Importer that part of the compensation corresponding to the Data Importer's responsibility for the damage.